All Episodes

 It's all on you because you are funding this white supremacist campaign.

-Our commander in chief, and he is encouraging this.
+Our commander-in-chief, and he is encouraging this.

-He doesn't just tolerate it, he encourages it.
+He doesn't just tolerate it.

 I want to say with more moral clarity that Donald Trump is responsible for this.